 Answer these twin test questions

 - Do you have a boy and a girl?
-Then they will almost always be fraternal
+Then they are fraternal (but read this).

-- Do they have the same sex and individual placentas, or is there doubt whether the placentas has fused together?
+- Do they have the same sex and individual placentas, or is there doubt whether the placentas have fused together?
 Then they can be either fraternal or identical.
-In this situation choosing to be patient may do the trick.
-According to the Danish Twin Registry you should wait until the newborns are a bit older and if they look so much alike that friends and family can’t tell them apart, they’re likely to be identical.
+In this situation, choosing to be patient may do the trick.
+According to the Danish Twin Registry you should wait until the newborns are a bit older.
+If they look so much alike that friends and family can’t tell them apart, they’re likely to be identical.
 This method works in more than 95 percent of cases, they write on their website.